Executive Function – the Key to Success

 The recipe for success begins with an intake session with a professional to determine the “ingredients”, or the challenges the child is experiencing, and the behaviors the child is exhibiting.
 Then an assessment is made and a program of appropriate interventional therapies with a therapeutic specialist is created.
 From these therapy sessions the child will acquire the tools needed for a successful outcome.

 For the preschool aged child, a combination of occupational therapy and speech therapy is often recommended.
 For older children, educational therapy can be added to the mix, utilizing a team based/whole child approach.
-Social Thinking, a program for all age groups used here at Child Success Center, provides practical frameworks, strategies, activities, and vocabulary to help improve social thinking and related social skills.
+Social Learning, a program for all age groups used here at Child Success Center, provides practical frameworks, strategies, activities, and vocabulary to help improve social skills.

 Learning Executive Function skills is a process that begins in the pre-school years.
 It is important that parents observe their young child and take notice of areas where there is consistent difficulty.
 However, during any stage of a child’s development, if a parent notices signs of struggle or frustration, that is the time to seek an appropriate assessment.